-Beginning January 1, 2020, employees classified as exempt from overtime under the "executive", "administrative", or "professional" ("EAP") exemptions must receive a guaranteed weekly salary of at least \$684 (\$35,568 annually) to continue to be exempt.
-The previous minimum salary to qualify as exempt was \$455 per week (\$23,660 annually).
-This salary level is tied to the 20th percentile of wages for full-time salaried employees in the country's lowest-wage Census Region.
+The new salary requirements will go into effect in two phases.
+Beginning July 1, 2024, employees classified as exempt from overtime under the "executive", "administrative", or "professional" ("EAP") exemptions must receive a guaranteed weekly salary of at least \$844 (\$43,888 annually) to continue to be exempt.
+The previous minimum salary to qualify as exempt was \$684 per week (\$35,568 annually).
+Six months later, on January 1, 2025, the minimum salary to be exempt will increase to \$1,128 per week (\$58,656 annually).
+This salary level is tied to the 35th percentile of wages for full-time salaried employees in the country's lowest-wage Census Region.
 The Final Rule allows employers to use nondiscretionary bonuses and incentive payments (including commissions) to satisfy up to 10% of the salary exemption threshold.
 Such payments must be made on an annual or more frequent basis.
+Discretionary bonuses cannot be used to satisfy any part of the salary level requirement.
 For EAP employees, employers may make one catch-up payment within one pay period after the end of each 52-week period to achieve the required salary level for the EAP exemptions.
+The catch-up payment only counts towards the prior year's salary, and not towards the 52-week period in which it is paid.

 The other affected employee exemption is the "highly compensated employee" ("HCE") exemption.
 An HCE is an employee who customarily and regularly performs one or more duties of an EAP employee (but not all of them) and is compensated at a specified higher minimum salary level.
-The minimum total annual compensation to qualify an employee for the HCE exemption will be \$107,432 annually, effective January 1, 2020 (up from \$100,000 under the current regulations).
-This compensation level represents the 80th percentile of wages for full-time salaried employees nationally.
+The minimum total annual compensation to qualify an employee for the HCE exemption will be \$132,964 annually, effective July 1, 2024, (up from \$107,432 under the current regulations), and \$151,164 annually, beginning January 1, 2025.
+These compensation levels respectively represent the 80th and 85th percentile of wages for full-time salaried employees nationally.
 Employers may make a yearly catch-up payment in order to achieve the minimum annual compensation level to qualify that employee for the HCE exemption.